paypal/data-contract-template/docs/README.md

 |quality.customProperties||No|Additional properties required for rule execution. |

 ## Pricing
+This section covers pricing when you bill your customer for using this data product.
 Pricing is experimental in v2.1.1 of the data contract.

 ### Example